deammion/Engr-Project/project_requirement/project-requirement.md

 3 pages outlining how you will verify that the product meets the most important specific requirements.
 The format of this section should parallel section 3 of your document (see 9.5.18).
 Wherever possible (especially systemic requirements) you should indicate testable acceptance criteria.

+### 3.2 Functions

+To verify that the project satisfies it’s required functions in a reliable and complete way, a combination of continuous integration testing, automated testing and manual testing will be done.
+Each case specified in section 3.2 will be manually tested to ensure that when the specified system input has happened, the outcome will be what the specified goal states.
+This will allow any case to be tested, to ensure there are no issues and validate that the product meets its specifications laid out in section 3.2.
+Any unexpected behaviour of the program will be logged as an issue to be fixed.
+Furthermore, automated tests will be added to test for a range of different inputs, including invalid and no input.

+For the minimum viable product, only the cases outlined in section 3.2 relating to this will be tested against.
+Once the minimum viable product has been attained, then the cases outlined in the extension section of 3.2 will be tested against to verify the programs extended behaviour.

 ## 5. Development schedule.

 ### 5.1 Schedule